What Is an Evil Twin Attack? How To Secure Your Devices Against MitM Attacks

 These evil twin attacks may not appear as obvious as other cyber threats.
 To avoid becoming a victim of these online attacks, you should keep these tips in mind when using Wi-Fi networks.

-• Use two-factor authentication: If you enable 2FA, a hacker cannot access your online accounts, because it requires two means of authorization, which the cyber criminal won’t have.
+4. Use two-factor authentication: If you enable 2FA, a hacker cannot access your online accounts, because it requires two means of authorization, which the cybercriminal won’t have.

-• Do not use private accounts on public Wi-Fi: If you decide to use public Wi-Fi, first sign out of any sensitive accounts you use, like banking websites or other financial links.
-Then snoopers won’t see your login credentials for those accounts.
+5. Do not use private accounts on public Wi-Fi: First, sign out of any sensitive accounts you use, like banking websites or other financial links.
+Then snoopers won’t see your login credentials for those accounts if you opt to use public Wi-Fi.

-• Install antivirus software: Using antivirus software can help ensure malware gets detected or prevented before it can damage your device or create security issues.
+8. Install antivirus software: Antivirus software can help ensure malware gets detected or prevented before it can damage your device or create security issues.

 3 best VPNs for staying safe on public Wi-Fi